fzhu2e/PyVSL/docsrc/installation.rst

     conda create -n PyVSL python=3.9
     conda activate PyVSL

-For the wrapper mode, we need to install `the R programming language <https://www.r-project.org>`_, and the original R package of VS-Lite, which can be done by executing the below lines in the R console:
+For the wrapper mode for the R code, which is **optional**, we need to install `the R programming language <https://www.r-project.org>`_, and the original R package of VS-Lite, which can be done by executing the below lines in the R console:

 .. code-block:: R